brooklynrail/brooklynrail-platform/content/people/lawrence-joseph.md

 name: Lawrence Joseph
 first_name: "Lawrence "
 last_name: Joseph
-short_bio: "The grandson of Lebanese and Syrian Catholic immigrants, poet and professor of law **Lawrence Joseph** was born in Detroit and received his BA and JD from the University of Michigan, and a second BA and MA from Cambridge University.
-His early poetry often references the discrimination and violence he witnessed as a child, including the 1967 Detroit riots and the violent attempted robbery in 1970 of his father, a grocer.
-Joseph is the author of several collections of poetry, including _So Where Are We?_ (2017) and _Codes, Precepts, Biases, and Taboos: Poems 1973–1993_ (2005).
-His debut, _Shouting at No One_ (1983), won the Agnes Lynch Starrett Prize. "
+short_bio: "Poet **Lawrence Joseph** was born and raised in Detroit, the grandson of Lebanese and Syrian Catholic immigrants.
+He was educated at the University of Michigan, the University of Cambridge, and the University of Michigan Law School.
+He is the author of numerous books of poetry, most recently _A Certain Clarity: Selected Poems_ (Farrar, Straus and Giroux), and two books of prose, _Lawyerland_ (FSG) and _The Game Changed: Essays and Other Prose_, in the University of Michigan Press’s Poets on Poetry series.
+Among his awards are a fellowship from the Guggenheim Foundation and two fellowships from the National Endowment for the Arts.
+He is Professor of Law Emeritus at St. John’s University School of Law and lives in New York City.     "
 portraits:
   - media: 2022/01/lawrence-joseph
 ---